jansel1/jsc_cli/README.md

 http://jansel.pages.dev/docs/
 (When visiting our website, dont add "www." infront of it.
 It will not work.)

+# More
+This is made using Python, and with that, sadly, the EXE size will be huge.
+I didn't make this in any other language due to complexity, which is crucial here.
+I made this in Python so writing commands would be easier, but that carries the Risk of it being slow and big.

+However, from here on out, I won't release anymore standalone versions!

 # DISCLAIMER!
 Most Windows devices will flag all of our binary releases as viruses!
 This is due to the PyInstaller/AutoPyToExe executable not being signed.
 Please do not worry, and if you still don't trust it, feel free to recompile it using PyInstaller/AutoPyToExe!